dotlang/language/README.md

 2. `let x = 1.918`
 3. `let x = 'c'`

 **Notes**:

 1. `int` type is a signed 8-byte integer data type.
 2. `float` is double-precision 8-byte floating point number.
 3. `char` is a single character, represented as an unsigned byte.
 4. Character literals should be enclosed in single-quote.
-5. For extended primitives, refer to the following sections.

 ## Label types